ubc-library-rc/intro-AGOL/content/analyze-data.md

 ## ANALYZING DATA

-In ArcGIS Online, you can add data from the Living Atlas, curated by Esri, from web services produced by other agencies, or you can add your own data.
+In ArcGIS Online, you can add data from the Living Atlas, curated by Esri, from web services produced by other agencies, or you can add your own data in [multiple data formats](https://storymaps.arcgis.com/stories/c9d52ddee8f040d0acb4d219598f7fb6).

-There are multiple data formats that can be added to an AGOL web map.

- - [shapefile](https://desktop.arcgis.com/en/arcmap/latest/manage-data/shapefiles/what-is-a-shapefile.htm) - to be added to the map, the different components of the shapefile must be compressed into a ZIP archive
- - CSV or TXT files with optional address, place or coordinate locations (comma, semi-colon or tab delimited)
- - GPX (GPS Exchange Format)
- - [GeoJSON](https://geojson.org/) (open standard format for simple geographical features)

-We want to zoom in on the map and explore the pandemic from a more localized perspective.
-Let's try and better understand COVID-19 data in Canada.
+In this section, we want to continue exploring COVID-19 data, and deaths due to COVID-19, in Canada.
+We saw that the John Hopkins data only has provincial-level data for Canada, so let's see if we can find data with more detail.

-In additon to the data curated by Johns Hopkins that we've been using so far, there are some other data available about COVID-19 in Canada.
+It turns out there are some other data available about COVID-19 in Canada.
 Some provide data for download, and some sites proivde visualizations or maps with the data available.
 Below is a list of just some of the COVID-19 data resources.

 [Esri COVID-19 Open Data](https://resources-covid19canada.hub.arcgis.com/pages/open-data)